AI search fix

 - Validate /llms.txt returns 200 over HTTPS without auth walls or redirect loops.

-You'll get an HTML report on /llms.txt reachability and whether AI crawlers are blocked on your domain.
+You'll get an HTML report on /llms.txt reachability and AI crawler access.

 Updated